AyushGupta05/AyushCodes.com/content/about.md

 +++
 author = "Ayush"
 authorlink = ""
-title = "My First Post"
+title = "About me"
-date = "2021-07-30"
+date = "2021-09-08"
-description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." tags = [
+description = "This is a blog talking about Ayush experienceson computers, games and more" tags = [
- "first-post"
+ "My first post"
 ]
 categories = [
     "themes",